-- Most SAP in use today is derived from petroleum, and therefore may contain chemical components of concern
+- Most modern-day SAP is derived from petroleum and, therefore, may contain chemical components of concern.

-- In the past, SAP was linked with Toxic Shock Syndrome (however, it does appear that SAP itself was not a direct cause; more on this below).
+- In the past, SAP was linked with Toxic Shock Syndrome (Though it does appear that SAP itself was not a direct cause; more on this below).

-In our own research, we have not been able to find credible, evidence-based studies which prove that SAP is either toxic or dangerous to humans.
-And, to the contrary, we have found a number of presumably tree-hugging green diaper companies who have concluded that the SAP they use is safe and non-toxic including but not limited to:
+In our research, we were not able to find credible, evidence-based studies which prove that SAP is either toxic or dangerous to humans.
+To the contrary, we have found some presumably tree-hugging green diaper companies who have concluded that the SAP they use is safe and non-toxic including but not limited to:

 - The Honest Company

 On the whole, we're left to conclude, somewhat anxiously, that the body of evidence (or lack thereof) suggests that SAP appears to be safe.
 Perhaps as a testament to the apparent safety of SAP, our founder, Dr. Juliet Spurrier, used BAMBO Nature diapers, a green diaper with SAP, for overnight diapers with her children.
 Though Dr. Spurrier notes, emphatically, that if she knew then what she knows now about disposable diapers, she would have chosen cloth diapering for daytime use, and used a green disposable for overnight.